Academic support: Balancing schoolwork with family responsibilities can be a challenge. UNC has a number of resources for students needing support.

 The Office of the Dean of Students is committed to providing essential education, programs and services to support students’ academic, personal and professional development.
 They offer an array of student support options.

-The Student Emergency Fund, through the Dean of Students, helps students who experience unexpected financial hardships and who have exhausted all other resources.
-Check here to see if you are eligible.
+The Student Emergency Fund, through the Office of the Dean of Students, helps students who experience unexpected financial hardships and who have exhausted all other resources.

 Campus Health Services offers a wide array of services to support the health of UNC undergraduate and graduate students, as well as post-doctoral fellows.